Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I find the best way to love someone is not to change them, but instead, help them reveal the greatest version of themselves."
+> "It's not the size of the dog in the fight, it's the size of the fight in the dog."
-> — **Steve Maraboli**
+> — **Mark Twain**

 ---